If you have credit cards with low credit limits, you may be interested in increasing your credit limit.

 It’s when you have several recent inquiries on your credit report that you start to look like you are desperate for credit and you may get denied by lenders.

 However, as we discussed earlier, the more significant potential impact on your credit score is the decrease in your utilization ratio if you do get approved for a credit line increase.
-Since credit utilization makes up about 30% of your credit score, improving that factor could benefit your score and would likely outweigh the impact of a hard inquiry.
+Since credit utilization makes up about 30% of your credit score, improving that factor could benefit your score and would likely outweigh the relatively small impact of a hard inquiry.

 Besides the impact on your credit score of potentially getting a hard inquiry, there are a few other drawbacks to consider when increasing your credit limit.

 In addition, having access to too much credit could encourage you to spend more, which could end up doing more harm than good to your credit score and to your overall financial health.
 It’s important to keep this in mind and try to be honest with yourself before making the decision to try to get a higher credit limit.

 Have you tried requesting a credit limit increase before?
 Which of these methods do you plan to try next?
 Let us know in the comments below!